Balance Trainer Reverse Lunge exercise demonstration image

 How to Perform

-4. Drive through the heel of the front foot to powerfully stand back up.
+3. Drive through front heel to stand up.

 Coaching Tips